 - Attach and send samples of an actual message sent via your UI or third-party application.
 We will need a sample message sent from each application if you use more than one.
 Please send the messages as attachments to email@example.com so that we can have the full headers.

-Once we receive the form and full headers samples, we will contact you to schedule a meeting.
+Once we receive the request and full headers samples, we will contact you to schedule a meeting.